 Iceland is a stunning country full of natural wonder and driving yourself around is one of the best ways to see what Iceland has to offer!
 You can travel at your own pace, stop whenever you want, and have the chance to see things you may not see on a tour.
 Another benefit to driving yourself in Iceland is that many of the best spots are close to the road so you are able to easily stop and see waterfalls, hot springs, black sand beaches, and more!
 Before you embark on driving in Iceland, there are a few things you need to know to have a safe and enjoyable time in the country.

-5 Things To Know About Driving In Iceland
+7 Things To Know Before Driving In Iceland

 #1 You do not have to rent a 4×4 if you want to drive along any part of Iceland’s Ring Road

 This is one of the most common questions we are asked when it comes to driving in Iceland.
 Once and for all, you do not need to rent a four wheel drive car to drive in Iceland.
 We have visited when the roads are covered in snow during the off-season and when the roads are clear and had a two-wheel drive car each and every time with no issues.
 If you visit Iceland in winter, all cars will have appropriate snow tires so you don’t have to worry about slipping.